-The following article outlines how to customise the URL on your Arlo hosted pages from "<platformname>.arlo.co" to e.g. training.mycompany.com, or www.mycompany.com.
+The following article outlines how to customise the URL on many of your Arlo hosted pages from "<platformname>.arlo.co" to e.g. training.mycompany.com, or www.mycompany.com.

 This is a technical process and the instructions in this article are written for an IT Specialist.
 Arlo has no control over your hosting and domain setup and cannot assist with your initial domain configuration or CNAME records.